schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 Here's what happens: left LED is turned on while right LED is turned off and we leave things that way for distance \* 0.01 seconds.
 Then left LED is turned off while right LED is turned on and again we wait for distance \* 0.01 seconds.
 And that over and over again, since it is placed in a forever loop.
 And that is what we call blinking.

 But why multiply with 0.1?
 Imagine the distance of the object being, say, 30 cm.
 Obviously, it wouldn't be much of a blinking to have the LED stay turned on for 30 seconds, would it?
+Therefore, we need to multiply it with some decimal value.

+**Note**: Distance readings of the sensor are in centimetres.

 Now we can "Upload to Arduino" and test our program.
 Let's pick a suitable obstacle, like a book, place it before the sensor and try different distances.
 The closer we bring it to the mBot, the faster the LEDs blink, the further away we take it from the mBot, the blinking rate decreases.